EricJ19/stock-geometizer/README.md

 #### OpenSSL

 Crucially, CPR does not support it's own Transport Layer Security (TLS), so it can be paired with OpenSSL.
-To make requests using OpenSSL, link against libCURL.
+To make requests using OpenSSL, link against libcURL.
 Do this by adding the following to the CMakeLists.txt:
 ```c++
 find_package(CURL)
 include_directories(${CURL_INCLUDE_DIRS})